 A few years ago I was diagnosed with sleep apnea (breathing stoppages while sleeping, which deprives the brain of oxygen and can cause a myriad of increased health risks if not treated).
 I was scarily prescribed a continuous positive airway pressure (CPAP) machine, with an attached air hose and a face mask to wear at night.
 When I stop breathing the machine is alerted to pump air into my nostrils.
 It was pretty intimidating and certainly an adjustment at first, but I’m more used to it now.
 Enough with the personal health story though, here are some tips on traveling with sleep apnea, to make the experience smoother than having actual sleep apnea.

-For short trips leave the humidifier behind – Particularly if you’re flying Ryanair or another discount airline and have limited carry on allowance.
+Some airlines have limited carry on allowance.
 So you may want to pack as light as possible if it is just a weekend trip.
 I’m usually fine using my CPAP machine without the humidifier, though some might have issues with a dry nose or mouth, particularly when the air in the room is colder.

 When going through security in the USA you are required to remove your CPAP device, like you would a laptop computer so the x-ray machine can easily see that it’s not a bomb, since they kinda look like one.
 This is according to the TSA’s website and a post fittingly titled ‘Traveling with a CPAP machine.’

 In Europe this is not required in some countries, but sometimes security have asked me to take the machine out of my bag and have it ran back through the x-ray machine separately regardless.
 So it’s best to just always remove it from your bag before they make you.
 Don’t hold yourself and others up at security.

 Pack converter plugs for your CPAP Machine when Traveling